-After nearly a decade of promoting writers, Jane Heller launched her own career as a successful author.
+After nearly a decade of promoting writers, Jane Heller launched her own career as a New York Times and USA Today bestselling author.
 Her 13 breezy, witty novels are now entertaining millions of readers around the world, along with her two books of nonfiction.

 She landed a three-book contract from Kensington with her very first novel, Cha Cha Cha, which was published in 1994.
 A comedy/romance/mystery, the novel attracted the attention of Hollywood and was optioned for a TV movie by Columbia/TriStar.
 The Club followed in 1995 and Infernal Affairs, which was optioned by Disney for a feature film and re-optioned by CBS for a TV movie, was issued a year later.
 Kensington published two more Jane Heller novels: Princess Charming, which came out in 1997 and was also optioned by Disney for a feature film, and Crystal Clear in '98.

 Jane moved to St. Martin's Press for her next six novels, as she continued to turn out a new book each year.
 Sis Boom Bah was released in 1999 and was promptly optioned for a feature film by actress Julia Roberts for her production company.
 Name Dropping, 2000's offering, was sold to Miramax for a feature film and appeared on the USA Today bestseller list in its paperback edition.
 Next came Female Intelligence in '01, along with another Hollywood option, this time to CBS for a TV movie, and a stint on The New York Times extended bestseller list.
 In 2002, The Secret Ingredient was published and, like its predecessors, was snapped up for a feature film; Jane was hired by Atmosphere Productions to write the screenplay adaptation.
 Lucky Stars, her 2003 release, was optioned for a feature film by Lakeshore Entertainment.
 On its heels came Jane's 11th novel, Best Enemies, in '04.